saumas/dcos-docs-site/pages/mesosphere/dcos/services/dcos-monitoring/1.3.1/cli-references/index.md

 # Specify the monitoring endpoint used by the monitoring CLI

-To interact with your monitoring, you may need to set the monitoring endpoint URL
+To interact with your monitoring, you may need to set which URL is used.

-By default, the monitoring CLI assumes the monitoring stack is accessible using the address `<cluster-url>/service/dcos-monitoring`.
+By default, the monitoring CLI assumes the monitoring stack is accessible using the URL `<cluster-url>/service/dcos-monitoring`.

-To set another address, use `dcos config set monitoring.url`:
+To set another URL, use `dcos config set monitoring.url`:

 ```bash
 dcos config set monitoring.url <cluster-url>/service/custom-dcos-monitoring-name